JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **8012 days**.

-And here is a just a random fact -  **During the Roman times, people used urine, called lotium in Latin, as a hair product**.
+And here is a just a random fact -  **Heinz Catsup leaving the bottle travels at 25 miles per year**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)